Chapter 10.06

 C. Each location where an automated safety camera is used shall be clearly marked by signs placed in locations that clearly indicate to a driver that the driver is entering a zone where traffic laws are enforced by an automated traffic safety camera.

-D. “Automated traffic safety camera” means a device that uses a vehicle sensor installed to work in conjunction with an intersection traffic control system or a speed measuring device, and a camera synchronized to automatically record one or more sequenced photographs, microphotographs or electronic images of the rear of a motor vehicle whenever a vehicle fails to stop when facing a steady red traffic control signal or exceeds a speed limit to a school speed zone as detected by a speed measuring device.
+D. “Automated traffic safety camera” means a device that uses a vehicle sensor installed to work in conjunction with an intersection traffic control system or a speed measuring device, and a camera synchronized to automatically record one or more sequenced photographs, microphotographs or electronic images of the front or rear of a motor vehicle at the time the vehicle fails to stop when facing a steady red traffic control signal, or exceeds a speed limit as detected by a speed measuring device.
 (Ord.
+1296 § 1, 2024; Ord.
+1290 § 1, 2024; Ord.
+1293 § 1 (Exh.
+A), 2024; Ord.
 1283 § 1, 2023; Ord.
 1251 § 1, 2022; Ord.
 977 § 1, 2008)

 10.06.020 Notice of infraction.